 This kind of insecurity isn’t limited to actors, of course.

 Jonathan Safran Foer, author of “Everything Is Illuminated,” which made The New York Times best-seller list, once commented, “I can be very hard on myself.
 I convince myself that I’m fooling people.
 Or, I convince myself that people like the book for the wrong reasons.”

 Read more quotes related to impostor feelings by Taylor Swift, Will Smith, John Lennon, Emily Mortimer, Alison Pill, Meryl Streep and others in my article: Talented and insecure.

 With this sort of insecurity, fear and self-criticism, people who feel like impostors will often “play it safe” by avoiding exposure through competitiveness and challenge, maybe not even attempting a creative project, out of a self-limiting belief of being incompetent.

-But, as the above examples show, it isn’t based on lack of talent or achievement – and fraud feelings or the Impostor Syndrome goes beyond lack of confidence.
+Feeling like a fraud is clearly not based on a real lack of talent or achievement – and the Impostor Syndrome goes beyond lack of confidence.

 In his book Toxic Criticism, Eric Maisel, PhD talks about how “criticism and self-criticism interfere with our ability to find our life purpose and live as strongly, passionately, and effectively as we would like to live.”

 Valerie Young, who has studied this for years, says that for impostors self-doubt is chronic, but can be changed.
 She refers to the book by Carol Dweck, Mindset, and says, “Our perceptions of what it takes to be competent, has a powerful impact on how you measure yourself and therefore how you approach achievement itself.”

 She has developed a program to help: Overcome the Impostor Syndrome – which lists: